HackerN64/F3DEX3/README.md

 - `G_LINE3D` (and `Gfx.line`) has been removed.
 This command did not actually work in F3DEX2 (it behaved as a no-op).
 - `G_MW_CLIP` has been removed, and `g*SPClipRatio` has been converted into a no-op.
-Clipping is handled differently in F3DEX3 and it is not recommended to ever change the clip ratio from its default of 2.
-For microcode development, it can be changed with `g*SPClipModSettings`.
+Clipping is handled differently in F3DEX3 and cannot be changed from 2.
 - `G_MV_MATRIX` and `G_MW_FORCEMTX` have been removed, and `g*SPForceMatrix` has
   been converted into a no-op.
 This is because there is no MVP matrix in F3DEX3.
 - `G_MVO_LOOKATX` and `G_MVO_LOOKATY` have been removed, and `g*SPLookAtX` and